 You can submit all of this by email, along with your proposed offer price, how much you plan on putting down, preferred closing date, and any home buying contingencies.
 You can also specify any inclusions or exclusions such as chandeliers or window blinds that you or the owner want to keep or remove.
 It’s also a good idea to include a home buyer offer letter or at least a short biography about yourself.
 Lastly, please include your real estate attorney’s contact information if you live in a state like New York where lawyers are required for purchase contracts.

 4. Negotiate an Accepted Offer

 The seller may reject, counter, accept or ignore your offer.
 As a result, it’s a good idea to place offers on multiple properties to give yourself optionality.
 Keep in mind that offers are generally not binding until contracts have been signed.

 For example, in New York, it’s widely known that real estate offers are not binding at all, whether they were accepted in writing or verbally.
 However, please consult your attorney if you live in a state outside of New York just to be safe.
 Remember, anyone can sue you for anything regardless of what is commonly accepted.

 Once you’ve gotten your offer accepted, it’s time to have your lawyer conduct legal and financial due diligence while you order a home inspection.
-While not typically done for condo and co-op apartments, home inspections are quite normal when buying free-standing property such as a single family house.
+While home inspections are not typically done for co-ops or condos, home inspections are quite normal when buying free-standing property such as a single family house.

 Your lawyer will order a title search and review the title report for any liens, judgments or violations.
 Your lawyer will also negotiate the purchase contract on your behalf and review it for you.
-If you’re buying a condo or co-op apartment, your lawyer will review the building’s annual financial statements, the building’s budget, original offering plan, any amendments to the offering plan and the board meeting minutes.
+If you’re buying a condo or co-op apartment, your lawyer will review the building’s annual financial statements, the building’s budget, original co-op or condo offering plan, any amendments to the offering plan and the co-op or condo board meeting minutes.